USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch08_input_files.md

 Boundary conditions can either be time-independent (static) or time-dependent (dynamic).
 Boundary conditions generated with BC_PROFILE’s ASCII vertical profiles are both static and spatially uniform along each of the four horizontal boundaries at each model layer.
 For spatially resolved (in the horizontal direction) and temporally resolved boundary conditions, it is necessary to use the other input file type to BCON, an existing CCTM concentration file (CTM_CONC_1).

-A detailed description of the vertical profile file format for boundary conditions is provided in Table 8-6.
+A detailed description of the vertical profile file format for boundary conditions is provided in [Table 8‑6](#Table8-6).
 The header of the profiles file is list-formatted, while the data section of the file is fixed format.

 <a id=Table8-6></a>